varnerlab/CHEME-1800-Computing-Book/unit-2-data/laes.md

 (content:references:gaussian-elimination)=
 ### Gaussian elimination
 [Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination) is an efficient method for solving large square systems of linear algebraic equations.
-[Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination) is based on "eliminating" variables by adding or subtracting equations so that the coefficients of one variable are eliminated in subsequent equations.
-This allows you to solve for the remaining variables one at a time until you have a solution for the entire system.
+[Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination) is based on "eliminating" variables by adding or subtracting equations (rows) so that the coefficients of one variable are eliminated in subsequent equations.
+This allows us to solve for the remaining variables one at a time until you have a solution for the entire system.

+Let's start exploring this approach by looking at solving a triangular system of equations.

 #### Triangular systems
 Let's consider a non-singular $3\times{3}$ lower triangular system of equations: